rdhadda/Dhaddas-Detailing/README.md

 #### Gallery Page

 - A hero image displaying a clean car, to keep in theme with the rest of the website.
-- A carousel showcasing Dhadda's detailing completed work.
+- A grid gallery showcasing Dhadda's detailing completed work.
 This will give confidence to the user in the companies ability.

+#### Booking Modal

+- A modal which is initiated from a Book Now button on the nav bar and the packages page.
+- A form within the modal which requires the users input.
-- A testimonials section from previous customers.
-Again, this will give confidence to the user in the companies ability.
+- A thank you modal, once the user has submitted the requested information.

 #### Future Implementations

 - Products page - This page would sell Dhadda's Detailing's own products.
-- Add more services when they become available such a cermaic coating, PPF and window tinting.
+- Add more services when they become available such as PPF and window tinting.

 ### Accessibility